 Accounts receivable are stated at the historical carrying value, less write-offs and allowances for doubtful accounts.
-The Company has significant investments in billed and unbilled receivables as of December 31, 2007 and 2006.
+The Company has significant investments in billed and unbilled receivables as of December 31, 2008 and 2007.
 Billed receivables represent amounts billed upon the completion of small contracts and progress billings on large contracts in accordance with contract terms and milestones.
 Unbilled receivables on fixed-price contracts, which are included in costs in excess of billings, arise as revenues are recognized under the percentage-of-completion method.
 Unbilled amounts on cost-reimbursement contracts represent recoverable costs and accrued profits not yet billed.
 Revenue associated with these billings is recorded net of any sales tax, if applicable.
 In establishing an allowance for doubtful accounts, the Company evaluates its contract receivables and costs in excess of billings and thoroughly reviews historical collection experience, the financial condition of its customers, billing disputes and other factors.
 The Company writes off uncollectible accounts receivable against the allowance for doubtful accounts if it is determined that the amounts will not be collected or if a settlement is reached for an amount that is less than the carrying value.

-At December 31, 2007 and December 31, 2006, the Company had an allowance for doubtful accounts of \$500,000 and \$500,000, respectively.
+At December 31, 2008 and 2007, the Company had an allowance for doubtful accounts of \$800,000 and \$500,000, respectively.
+The increase in the allowance is related to receivables on two projects.

 Balances billed to customers but not paid pursuant to retainage provisions in construction contracts generally become payable upon contract completion and acceptance by the owner.
-Retention at December 31, 2007 totaled \$7.6 million, of which \$1.5 million is expected to be collected beyond 2008.
-Retention at December 31, 2006 totaled \$5.8 million.
+Retention at December 31, 2008 totaled \$5.7 million, of which \$3.7 million is expected to be collected beyond 2009.
+Retention at December 31, 2007 totaled \$7.6 million.